Karen-Rdz/capstone-project/README.md

 - [x] User can save the trip for future reference
 - [x] User can visualize all the saved trips

+## Stretch Features

+- [ ] User can know the recommended number of stops depending on fuel consumption

 ### TODO

+- Fix button on fuel component
 - Update bounds on searchbox on planner page

 ## Wireframes